| |

 Horseman, Texas

-Co-Op Power, Car Toys, the Fort
+Co-Op Power, the Fort

 Worth Star-Telegram, and Route